damondudek/abi-gth-omnia-developer-evaluation/README.md

 ## doubts
  * the documentation says that we need to do the authentication by username, not by email
  * I couldn't understand what's date on cart api (if it's a data of creation, we need to left it on system domain)
+ * I got confused.
+The documentation says to create apis (auth, carts, products and users), but in the first page, it says to create an sales api

 [postman documentation](https://documenter.getpostman.com/view/27971159/2sB2cPkR3g)